Bedrock-OSS/regolith/docs/_pages/docs/getting_started/getting-started.md

 Regolith contains a very powerful filter system, that allows you write filters in many languages, as well as from the internet.
 For now, we will simply use the `standard library`, which is a set of approved filters that we maintain.

-To add a new filter to your profile, you must add items into your `"filters": [],`.
+To add a new filter to your profile, you must add items into the `"filters": [],` list of your profile.

-We will use the `texture_list` filter, which automatically creates the `texture_list.json` file for you.
+As an example, we will use the `texture_list` filter, which automatically creates the `texture_list.json` file for you.
 To learn more about this file, and why automating it is helpful, [read here](https://wiki.bedrock.dev/visuals/textures-list.html).

 ```json
 "filters": [